The Innovator’s Prescription

 “A staggering 50 percent of health care consumed seems to be driven by physician and hospital supply, not patient need or demand.”
 Clearly costs of out of control.
 The authors explain how the current reimbursement system is a big part of the problem.

-Aside from all of the insights and analysis specific to the health care industry, they also present a fresh approach to market segmentation, looking at the “job” the customer wants to accomplish rather than segmenting by product or customer characteristics.
+Aside from all of the insights and analysis specific to the health care industry, they also present a fresh approach to market segmentation, looking at the “job” the customer wants to accomplish rather than segmenting by customer characteristics.

 This is a very substantive book with insightful analysis and intelligent solutions.